 Independence Day, the Time for Tradition Busting?

-Roseville, Calif. – Traditions are fun, yet for many Americans, the road less traveled often provides much more rewarding experiences and countless advantages over following the herds of conformity.
-A sentiment that rings a little louder on 4th of July.
+Roseville, Calif. – Traditions are fun and important, yet for many Americans, the road less traveled often provides much more rewarding experiences and countless advantages over following the herds of conformity.
+A sentiment that often rings a little louder on 4th of July.

 In the spirit of Independence Day and freedom, here are a few ideas to stir some thoughts as you craft and chart your own 4th of July celebration.

 Throw a Dart at a Map of California… or not

 This greatest state in the nation offers over 160,000 square miles of opportunity in every direction.
 From our vantage point, there’s no better way to experience California’s diversity of geography and culture than a classic road trip of your own design.